Security Incident Reports: DDoS and TYPO3

 Impact Assessment

-The severity is evaluated across three dimensions:
+Severity is assessed across three dimensions:

 Operational Impact